 It is recommended to keep the moving parts clean when operating in harsh environments (road salt, ice buildup, etc.).
 They can be washed with mild soap and water.
-No grease or lubrication is necessary and in some situations may be detrimental to the long term dependability of the hydraulic slide system.
+No grease or lubrication is necessary.
+In some situations this may be detrimental to the long term dependability of the hydraulic slide system.

-Check for any visible signs of external damage or leakage before and after movement of the slide.
-When the rooms are out, visually inspect the exterior inner and outer assemblies of the slideout located underneath the room.
-Also inspect around the shoe of the leveling jacks for signs of leakage.
-Check for excess buildup of dirt or other foreign materials; remove any debris that may be present.
+- CHECK for any visible signs of external damage or leakage before and after movement of the slide. - When the rooms are out, VISUALLY INSPECT the exterior inner and outer assemblies of the slideout located underneath the room. - Also INSPECT around the shoe of the leveling jacks for signs of leakage. - CHECK for excess buildup of dirt or other foreign materials; REMOVE any debris that may be present.

 If the hydraulic slide system squeaks or makes any noises, DO NOT use grease.
 It is permissible to apply a coat of lightweight oil ONLY to the slideout drive shaft and roller areas.

-Remove any excess oil so dirt and debris do not build-up.
+• REMOVE any excess oil so dirt and debris do not build-up.

-For Instructions on how to override the hydraulic system, See page 200-202, Hydraulic System - Manual Override.
+For Instructions on how to override the hydraulic system, See page 204-204, Hydraulic System - Manual Override.